61 Introduction to Advanced Computational Methods

 Advanced computational methods continue to be developed to analyze challenging problems in aerospace engineering.
 Such methods include aerodynamics, structural analysis, and coupling disciplines such as aeroelasticity and flight dynamics.
-In particular, computational fluid dynamics, usually called “CFD,” and the finite element method, or “FEM,” have been revolutionary computational tools for predicting aerodynamics and structural loads, respectively.
-The intention of this chapter is not to review the details of such techniques and their associated numerical algorithms per se, but to give an introduction and general overview of the foundational principles and how they are used, along with a summary of their capabilities and some of their limitations.
-Nor is it meant to be an all-encompassing treatment.
+In particular, computational fluid dynamics, commonly referred to as “CFD,” and the finite element method, or “FEM,” have been revolutionary computational tools for predicting aerodynamic behavior and structural response, respectively.
+The intention of this chapter is not to review the details of such techniques and their associated numerical algorithms in themselves, but to provide an introduction and general overview of the foundational principles and how they are applied, along with a summary of their capabilities and some of their limitations.
+Nor is it meant to be an all-encompassing treatment, far from it.

-Traditionally, the aircraft industry has relied on quicker and more economical computational methods for designing aircraft and predicting their flight performance, and successfully, too.
-One does not need CFD or the FEM to design and make a flight vehicle work in the way it was intended; history speaks for itself.
-However, both tools can help significantly refine the aircraft design to extract its maximum performance at the lowest cost, with the byproduct of improving safety and reliability.
-Knowing why something works (or doesn’t) is vital to commercial success and continued technological advancement.
-Wind tunnel testing has always been a critical part of the flight vehicle design process and will continue to be essential for measurements that can be used for CFD validation.
-Advances in computer technology, such as code execution speed, memory and data storage access speed, and the availability of inexpensive mass data storage systems, continue to encourage the development of more ambitious numerical methods that can be used during design.
+Traditionally, the aircraft industry has relied on faster and more cost-effective computational methods for aircraft design and flight performance prediction, with considerable success.
+One does not need CFD or the FEM to design and build a flight vehicle that works as intended; history speaks for itself.
+However, both tools can significantly help refine aircraft design to maximize performance at the lowest cost, while also improving safety and reliability.
+Understanding why something works (or doesn’t) is crucial to achieving commercial success and driving continued technological advancement.
+Wind tunnel testing has long been a critical component of flight vehicle design and will remain essential for CFD validation.
+Advances in computer technology, including code execution speed, memory, data storage access speed, and the availability of inexpensive, high-capacity data storage systems, continue to encourage the development of more ambitious numerical methods for use in the design process.

-Much new fundamental research work in modeling and algorithmic development has occurred over the last two decades.
+Significant advances in fundamental research on modeling and algorithmic development have been made over the last two decades.
 Aerodynamics and structural problems, once relegated to the fastest available supercomputers at national centers, can now be solved using local computational resources.
-For example, most universities today have powerful computer clusters, allowing for research into new computational methods for use in a broad range of technical fields.
-As shown in the image below, the ability to predict flows about complete aircraft can open up opportunities in new design directions, such as the reconsideration of supersonic transports (SSTs).
-It has also inspired broader innovations in flight vehicle designs, allowing concepts outside the “domain of conventional wisdom” to be investigated confidently.
+For example, most universities today have powerful computing clusters, enabling research into new computational methods applicable across various technical fields.
+The ability to predict flows across the entire aircraft could open new design directions, such as reconsidering supersonic transports (SSTs), an example being shown in Figure 1.
+It has also inspired broader innovations in flight-vehicle design, enabling the investigation of concepts outside conventional wisdom with greater confidence.
 Thinking “out of the box” can now be quantified for the right reasons!

-Continued advances in computer capabilities, which continue to accelerate,[1] has also played a large part in motivating and accelerating the development of more integrated computational techniques, encompassing several traditionally separate engineering disciplines.
-For example, the governing equations and solution methods used in one field are rarely the same as those used in another, so some form of coupling of methods is required.
-Increasingly tighter mathematical, algorithmic, and numerical coupling have allowed, for example, between aerodynamics and structural dynamics to be solved simultaneously.
-If fully realized, this integration strategy will eventually predict the behavior of an entire flight vehicle in an arbitrary flight condition and so allow more capable and efficient vehicles to be designed.
-However, significant integration problems and more ambitious numerical techniques are still needed to push forward this technology before they can fully predict the vehicle’s characteristics before their first flights.
+Continued advances in computer capabilities continue to accelerate,[1] which have also played a significant role in motivating and accelerating the development of more integrated computational techniques that encompass several traditionally separate engineering disciplines.
+For example, the governing equations and solution methods used in one field are rarely the same as those used in another; therefore, some form of method coupling is required.
+Increasingly tight mathematical, algorithmic, and numerical coupling has enabled, for example, the simultaneous solution of the coupled aerodynamics-structural dynamics problem.
+If fully realized, this integration strategy will enable the prediction of an entire flight vehicle’s behavior under arbitrary flight conditions, thereby enabling more capable and efficient vehicle designs.
+However, significant integration challenges and advanced numerical techniques remain necessary to further develop this technology, with the ultimate goal of predicting the vehicle’s characteristics before its first flight.

 Learning Objectives

-Understand why boundary layers significantly affect aerodynamic behavior and why their modeling is essential.
+- Understand why boundary layers have a significant impact on aerodynamic behavior and why their modeling is crucial.

 Aerodynamics

-Over the past three decades, advances have been made toward understanding challenging problems in aerodynamics by using CFD.
-Numerical methods, such as finite-difference methods (FDM) or finite-volume methods (FVM), applied to the governing flow equations (e.g., Navier-Stokes), are used to model the flow field about an aircraft.
-The choice of which governing equations to use affects the level of physics that can be approximated by the CFD scheme and the computational effort and time taken to solve it.
-Not all numerical methods are created equally, and the choice of method affects the solution’s accuracy, stability, and cost.
-The definition of “cost” comes down to how much time[2] and effort goes into obtaining a solution, and most CFD methods are considered costly by any design standard.
+Over the past three decades, significant advances have been made in understanding challenging aerodynamic problems through computational fluid dynamics (CFD).
+Numerical methods, such as finite-difference (FDM) and finite-volume (FVM), are applied to the governing equations (e.g., the Navier-Stokes equations) to model the flow field around an aircraft.
+The choice of governing equations affects the level of physics the CFD scheme can approximate, as well as the computational effort and time required to solve the problem.
+Not all numerical methods are created equal, and the choice of method significantly affects the accuracy, stability, and cost of the solution.
+The definition of “cost” comes down to how much time[2] and effort go into obtaining a solution, and most CFD methods are considered costly by any preliminary design standard.

-Developing comprehensive CFD methods is usually considered the ultimate in aerodynamic modeling.
-So far, a wide range of numerical techniques has been used to solve a hierarchy of equations governing the flow, ranging from irrotational and inviscid potential flow approximations to the Euler and Navier-Stokes equations.
-The latter set of equations can resolve the effects of compressibility, thermodynamics, and turbulence.
-Each level in the hierarchy of governing equations increases physical modeling capability but also requires more computational effort and cost for the solution.
+Developing comprehensive CFD methods is typically regarded as the pinnacle of aerodynamic modeling.
+So far, a wide range of numerical techniques has been used to solve a hierarchy of equations governing flow, from irrotational, inviscid potential-flow approximations to the Euler and Navier-Stokes equations.
+The latter set of equations can account for compressibility, thermodynamics, and turbulence.
+Each level in the hierarchy of governing equations increases the physical modeling capability but also requires greater computational effort and cost to solve.

-A key issue in using these numerical methods is the definition and creation of appropriate computational grids over which to solve the governing equations, requiring considerable skill and effort.
-Other problems include the difficulties in modeling flow turbulence, for which no single method exists.
-Furthermore, CFD methods must be validated against measurements to realize the high predictive confidence levels needed for aircraft design work.
-Commercially available tools such as ANSYS Meshing and Pointwise can aid in grid generation, while CFD solvers like ANSYS Fluent and OpenFOAM can run the actual CFD simulations.
+A key issue in using these numerical methods is the definition and construction of appropriate computational grids for solving the governing equations, a process that requires considerable skill and effort.
+Other problems include the difficulty of modeling turbulent flow, for which no single method exists.
+Furthermore, CFD methods must be validated against measurements to achieve the high predictive confidence required for aircraft design.
+Commercially available tools, such as ANSYS Meshing and Pointwise, can aid in grid generation, while CFD solvers such as ANSYS Fluent and OpenFOAM can perform the actual CFD simulations.
 However, there are also many other options for grid generation and CFD solvers.

 History